KLNV: History

 Jacor, the owners of WFLZ who also purchased KECR-FM, bought the station in early 1997.
 Morning hosts Jeff and Jer left for KFMB-FM (which flipped to hot AC as "Star 100.7" in June 1994) in April 1997 due to tensions between the duo and the new owners.
 In addition, the station shifted towards a more adult lean.
 The station's ratings still did not improve.

 In July 1998, due to Jacor's merger with Nationwide Communications and in order to meet ownership limits, KKLQ was sold to Hispanic Broadcasting Company, forerunner to today's Uforia Audio Network, who announced a format change to Regional Mexican.
 During the last week of July, KKLQ aired "11 Years of the Q", airing various airchecks, jingles, and promotions from the station's 11-year history, while also redirecting listeners to KHTS-FM.
 After the farewell concluded, during the first week of August, KKLQ began stunting with a loop of "Macarena" by Los Del Rio, and again redirected listeners to KHTS.
 KKLQ officially flipped to the new format on August 10 of that year.
 The current KLNV call letters would be adopted on October 12, 1998.

-In March 2016, KLNV rebranded as "Qué Buena 106.5".
+On March 28, 2016, KLNV rebranded as "Qué Buena 106.5".
 Three years later, Univision placed all their radio stations into the Uforia mobile application and platform; this took effect on March 15, 2019.